 A risk assessment is a systematic and continuing process for identifying and analysing inherent risks to enable an assessment of their likelihood and impact on the enterprise's ability to achieve its commitments and objectives.
 Within the framework of the risk approach of the enterprise, the results of anti-corruption risk assessments are used to identity and prioritise risks and to design controls for the anti-corruption programme to be implemented to mitigate the risks.
 A state-owned enterprise (SOE) is defined broadly as an entity that is owned or controlled by the state that carries out activities that are commercial or for public policy objectives, or a combination of these.
-For the purposes of a TI DS methodology, an SOE will be defined as an enterprise where the state has significant control through full, majority or significant minority ownership (OECD 2015).
+For the purposes of the TI DS methodology, an SOE is defined more specifically as an enterprise where the state has significant control through full, majority or significant minority ownership of 10% of shares or more.

 A subsidiary is a company that is owned or controlled by another company, which is usually referred to as the parent company or holding company.
 Fully consolidated subsidiaries are entities which are fully or majority-owned by the parent company.
-Their financial statements are fully accounted for in the group consolidated financial statements.
-Non-fully consolidated holdings are entities of which the parent company owns (controls) between 20% and 50% and they are consolidated by the equity method.
+Their financial statements are fully accounted for in the group financial statements. consolidated Non-fully consolidated holdings are entities of which the parent company owns (controls) between 20% and 50% and they are consolidated by the equity method.